Category: Social and Political Struggles

 George Bellows: Last stop, 59th Street

-The lone tenement beneath New York City’s Queensboro Bridge looks strikingly out of place.
+The lone tenement beneath New York’s Queensboro Bridge looks out of place.
 Is it real?
-Or is it an architectural ghost, haunting the land where a neighborhood used to be?
+Or is it an architectural ghost, haunting us with memories of a demolished neighborhood?